brettkromkamp/topic-db/README.rst

 Why?
 ----

-I build my own (virtual) worlds.
+I build (story) worlds.
 TopicDB plays a crucial role in that endeavour: `Interactive Scene Browser for Stories`_.

 Feature Support
 ---------------